phpbb/chameleon/README.md

 The focus right now is on the templates.
 How exactly we're going to implement the build-system and preprocessors remains to be seen.

+The `*.html` (not .twig) templates currently in the repo are temporary.
+They will be removed once the template names are no longer hard-coded in the backend.

 ---------

 Style guide: http://hanakin.github.io/phpBB-StyleGuide/